rdentato/skp/README.md

     int32_t skplen    length of the matched text
 ```

-You can thing of it as loop that will go through the text until all
+You can think of it as loop that will go through the text until all
 the text has been scanned or no match is found.
 For example:
 ```
    skp(csv) {